Type 1 Diabetes

 How is it treated?

-Treatment for type 1 diabetes focuses on keeping blood sugar levels within a target range.
-A person with type 1 diabetes needs to:
+Treatment for type 1 diabetes focuses on keeping blood sugar levels within a target range and doing things to reduce complications.
+To control your blood sugar, you:

 Frequently Asked Questions